Small Research Grant

 After completing the application, the survey will provide you with a copy of your responses.
 It is the applicant’s responsibility to double-check the completion and accuracy of your responses.

 Changes to an application may be made by submitting a new application prior to the application date.
-Should changes be made, please notify the professional and small research grant vice chair so that the most updated application is reviewed.
+Should changes be made, you must notify the professional and small research grant vice chair so that the most updated application is reviewed.

 Reimbursement

 Applicants should review the reimbursement procedures and policies before making any purchases related to their grant application.
+Note that an award offer does not guarantee that your reimbursement will be approved.
 Receipts for all approved purchases must be submitted to the PGSG treasurer for reimbursement.

 Application Point Breakdown